Assessing the Probabilistic Fit of Neural Regressors via Conditional Congruence: Experiments

-We perform an image regression task where the goal is to accurately predict the number of people in an image using the `person' class of the MS-COCO dataset \citep{lin2014microsoft}.
-The bounding boxes for each image have been translated into a single, discrete count \citep{young2024flexible}.
-This task allows us to train regressors with both continuous and discrete predictive distributions.

-We train three different regression models, each with a different predictive distribution: a Poisson NN \citep{fallah2009nonlinear}, $\beta$-Gaussian ($\beta = 0.5$) \citep{seitzer2022pitfalls} and DDPN \citep{young2024flexible}.
-Each network is trained with the same backbone, the pooled output from a ViT \cite{wu2020visual} (initialized from the \texttt{vit-base-patch16-224-in21k} checkpoint).
-Both $\beta$-Gaussian and DDPN are modern, highly flexible regressors, while Poisson is subject to equi-dispersion and has a more rigid parametric form.
-This diversity in models allows us to observe how well CCE captures increasing levels of data shift under a variety of predictive distributions.

 For each model, we perform three types of data shift.
-First, we apply varying levels of Gaussian blur to the input image, which perturbs the marginal of the input, $P_X$, away from the training data.
-Second, we apply Gaussian noise to the marginal of the output, $P_Y$.
-Third, we apply the Mixup transform \citep{zhang2018mixup} to both the images and the labels, which is a perturbation to the conditional, $P_{Y|X}$.
-For each model, we perform five trials of the data perturbation strategy and evaluation, and plot the mean and standard deviation of the resulting \textoverline{CCE} statistic.
-For each instance in the test data, we draw a single Monte Carlo sample from the predictive distribution ($\ell=1$).
+First, we apply varying levels of Gaussian blur ($\sigma$) to the input image, which perturbs the marginal of the input, $P_X$, away from the training data.
+Second, we apply Gaussian noise with constant variance, $\epsilon \sim \mathcal{N}(\mu, 1)$, to the marginal of the output, $P_Y$.
+Third, we apply the Mixup transform, $(1-\alpha)z_1 + \alpha z_2$, to both the images and labels, which is a perturbation to the conditional, $P_{Y|X}$ \citep{zhang2018mixup}.
+We denote the perturbed distributions as $\tilde{P}_X$, $\tilde{P}_Y$ and $\tilde{P}_{Y|X}$, respectively.
+For each model, we perform five trials of the perturbation and evaluation, and plot the mean and standard deviation of the resulting \textoverline{CCE} statistic.
+For each test point, we draw a single MC sample from the predictive distribution ($\ell=1$).

 Results are shown in Figure \ref{fig:ood}.
-We see that under all three data shift regimes, \textoverline{CCE} smoothly increases as as perturbations of progressively larger magnitude are applied.
+We see that under all three data shift regimes, \textoverline{CCE} smoothly increases as perturbations of progressively larger magnitude are applied.
 Additionally, we observe that because CCE is a measure of conditional congruence, it can identify misalignment in both the conditional, $P_{Y|X}$, and marginal distributions, $P_X$ and $P_Y$.
-Additionally, CCE can even detect divergence when a model's predictive distribution is less expressive, such as the Poisson network, which only has one parameter to represent predictive mean and variance.
+We therefore conclude that CCE satisfies \textit{monotonicity}.